rlschuller/onet_site/index.md

 For *PointNet ResNet-blocks*: `size_in=1024`, `size_out=512` and `size_h=512`.
 Therefore one block is defined as the following composition, in order of application:

+1. ReLU activation layer (1024-dim);
-1. Fully connected NN - 1024-dim to 512-dim;
+2. Fully connected NN - 1024-dim to 512-dim;
+3. ReLU activation layer (512-dim);
-2. Fully connected NN - 512-dim to 512-dim;
+4. Fully connected NN - 512-dim to 512-dim;
-3. ReLU activation layer;

 Since the input and output dimensions differ, we have an additional FCNN projecting the input for step 1 (1024-dim) to $x_s$ (512-dim).
-Hence the final output is the sum of the output from step 3 and $x_s$.
+Hence the final output is the sum of the output from step 4 and $x_s$.

+Note that this block can be described as an ONet ResNet-block without the CBN layers and with different dimensions.

 $\blacksquare$